Maslov index formulas for Whitney n-gons

 \begin{proof} We prove this by an induction on $n$.
-The case for $n=1$ is vacuously true; the case for $n=2$ is a theorem of Robert Lipshitz \cite{RL}, which was also partially proved by Jacob Rasmussen in \cite{JR}.
-Therefore let us only work with $n\ge 3$.
+The case for $n=2$ is a theorem of Robert Lipshitz \cite[Corollary 4.10]{RL}, which was also partially proved by Jacob Rasmussen in \cite[Theorem 9.1]{JR}.
+Therefore let us work with $n\ge 3$.

 Without loss of generality, let us assume that the coordinates of $p^{1,2}$ and $p^{2,3}$ lying on $\eta^2_i$ are numbered $p^{1,2}_i$ and $p^{2,3}_i$ respectively.
 By renumbering the $\eta^1$ and the $\eta^3$ circles if necessary, let us also assume that $\eta^1_i$ passes through $p^{1,2}_i$ and $\eta^3_i$ passes through $p^{2,3}_i$.